Imagine learning about herbs like your ancestors did — using local herbs, from the comfort of your home, and in the simplest way possible.

 What will I get out of this course?

-A deeper connection to plants and to yourself.
-A stress-free experience (hopefully!!).
+A deeper understanding and connection to the plant you study as well as to yourself as an herbalist.
+A stress-free learning experience.
 A completed herbal monograph.
-A variety of herbal preparations you can continue to use.
+A variety of herbal preparations you can continue to use over the weeks and months to come.
 A deeper understanding of how your herbal intuition works, how to develop it, and how to use it.
+And ultimately, a foundation for studying and using plants that can be used again and again and again!